muhammad-mobeen/QuizRest-API/README.md

 # QuizRest API
  A quiz API developed in Fast API Framework in Python.
-Assignment 2 of Computer Networks.
+Assignment 2 of Computer Networks.<br>
  Quiz Topic: Socket Programming in UDP

 ## How to run?
-First activate environment
+This app was developed in Python 3.11.3.<br>
+First install requirements by running following commands
 ```
-env/Scripts/activate
+pip install -r requirements.txt
 ```

 Now activate Uvicorn Server